Skip to content Outsourcing | Consultants | Software | Downloads | Online Store | Support | Library

 What priority do March Hare apply to support requests.

-March Hare Software apply priority to support requests based on severity and service level in that order. i.e.: Level 3 support customers have their problems looked at before Level 1 (CVS Suite) customers for problems of the same severity.
+March Hare Software apply priority to support requests based on severity and service level in that order. i.e.: Silver level support customers have their problems looked at before Bronze level customers for problems of the same severity.

 The severity levels are: